tony-aw/tinycodet/README.md

 #>       TRUE       TRUE
 ```

-Note that all “import\_” functions in the `tidyoperators` package have a
+Note that all “import\_” functions in the `tinyoperators` package have a
 `lib.loc` argument to explicitly specify from where to get your packages
 (just like base R’s `library()` function).